apptainer/singularity-userdocs/networking.rst

     - macvlan
     - none (must be used alone)

-``None`` is the only network option that can be used by non-privileged users.
+By default, ``none`` is the only network configuration that can be used by non-privileged users.
 It isolates the container network from the host network with a loopback interface.

-Administrators can also define custom network configurations and place them in the same directory for the benefit of users.
+Administrators can permit certain users or groups to request other network configurations through options in ``singularity.conf``.
+Additional cni configuration files can be added to the ``network`` configuration directory as required, and Singularity's provided configurations may also be modified.

 ``--network-args``
 ==================